funteck123/FOP_Tron/README.md

     <img src="image/Narrative_choice.jpg" alt="Narrative Choice" width="400">
 </div>

-Mistakes aren’t the only thing that can interrupt a good game — lack of story flow can too.
 To create a truly engaging Tron experience, implement a story engine that reveals narrative sequences between gameplay stages.

 1. The storyline should align with the Tron (1982/2010) universe — gradually revealing the history of the Grid, the rise of Clu, and Kevin Flynn’s legacy.
-Flexible.
 2. Players make choices that influence dialogue or unlock achievements and **alternate story outcomes**.
 3. Cutscenes can be displayed as:
     - Text-based story transitions,